Module 1: Consultation – communication and decision making

 Of patients having EMA, 1% will have heavy bleeding which can be unpredictable in terms of timing.
 It may be safer for a patient with severe anaemia, an unstable health condition or a bleeding disorder to have surgical management or an EMA in a hospital setting.
 Haemoglobin testing is not routinely recommended but is recommended for people with a medical history of anaemia including postpartum haemorrhage or heavy menstrual bleeding or current symptoms.

-- Inability to access emergency help – for example no telephone access, no transport or no adult companion at home
+- No transport or no adult companion at home

-- Being greater than one hour from an emergency health service
+- Physical distance – e.g. being further than one hour from the nearest emergency health service.

 Medical history and surgical abortion